Accelerated Bachelor of Science in Nursing

 There are three deadlines each applicant must meet:

-- All prospective applicants are required to meet with a School of Nursing adviser no later than 5:00 PM on 1/15/17 to determine eligibility for the Accelerated Bachelor of Science in Nursing program.
+- All prospective applicants are required to submit all School of Nursing Course Petitions and meet with a School of Nursing adviser no later than 5:00 PM on 1/12/18 to determine eligibility for the Accelerated Bachelor of Science in Nursing program.

 - The prospective applicant must bring to the meeting with the adviser a copy of all college transcripts with the nursing prerequisite courses highlighted.
 If meeting via phone, the applicant must send electronic or faxed copies of transcripts for the adviser to reference.